sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 author_profile: https://github.com/neelamegams
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform,software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
+tags: [ tutorial>beginner, software-product>sap-build, software-product>sap-build-apps--enterprise-edition, software-product>sap-build-process-automation]
 primary_tag: software-product>sap-build
 ---

-# Create Action Project to Post Data to CAP Service
+# 9 - Create Action Project to Post Data to CAP Service
 <!-- description --> Create an action project to update our CAP service and call the action from your process when the order is approved, as part of the SAP Build CodeJam.